-Maths is taught from Reception through to Year 4 following a programme called Maths Mastery.
+Maths is taught from Reception through to Year 5 following a programme called Maths Mastery.
 Through this, children follow a highly structured method of going into each Maths topic in great detail and not moving on until all children have 'mastered' it.
-From Years 5 to 6 Maths is taught through the following topics: Number (including calcaulation and palce value), Measure, Geometry and Statistics.
+In Year 6, Maths is taught through the following topics: Number (including calcaulation and palce value), Measure, Geometry and Statistics.

 Other subjects are taught from an enquiry base with children initiating a project from a key question.
-For example in Year I, they have the question; What are houses made of?
-The story is the Three Little Pigs and there is a science link to materials and a Geography link to the weather.
-The aim is to not only encourage the asking of questions but also to enable the children to use higher order thinking skills transferring their knowledge to different contexts.
+For example in Year 6, they have the question; Is Bristol built on tears or glory?
+The story is the Diary of a Slave Girl and there is both a History and Geography link to Bristol's role in the Slave Trade.
+The aim is to not only encourage the asking of questions but also to enable the children to use higher order thinking skills transferring their knowledge to different contexts, as well as retaining relevant knowledge in their long term memories .
 Each theme starts with something exciting to engage the children; this could be a trip, event or surprise activity.
 An example of this would be in Year 3 where they discovered a large footprint on the playing field that turned into a crime scene.
 Alternatively, in Y6 where the Classroom Assistant was kidnapped and the children had to rescue her using they mapping skills (Geography) to locate her and eventually designing their own burglar alarm (Science) to ensure it didn’t happen again.
 We also have a series of expert visitors coming in to support projects wherever possible.

 If you would like to look at this further please refer to our rapidly evolving Long Term Curriculum Maps.